Admissions and Retention Standards Set by Departments and/or Colleges

 Experimental “X” courses are designed to be offered temporarily and to permit innovation, experimentation, and development within authorized programs.
-A syllabus is not required for an X course Category II proposal.
+A syllabus is not required for an X course New Course Proposal.

 Experimental courses cannot be taught more than twice in a three-year period.
-If experience indicates the “X” course should be continued, it should be requested on a permanent basis through the Category II process.
+If experience indicates the “X” course should be continued, it should be requested on a permanent basis through the New Course Proposal process.

-When it is expected that a course will only be offered once, the “Special Topics” may be the desired method and can be established without a Category II proposal.
+When it is expected that a course will only be offered once, the “Special Topics” may be the desired method and can be established without a New Course Proposal.
 Please contact the Office of Academic Programs, Assessment, and Accreditation to establish a "Special Topics" course.

-Any course expired because it has not been taught at least once in three consecutive years will be reinstated automatically upon request to Academic Affairs, if no more than three years have passed since the authorization expired.
-Any course that has not been taught for six consecutive years will require a “new course” Category II proposal to reinstate it.
+Any course expired because it has not been taught at least once in three consecutive years will be reinstated automatically upon request to APAA, if no more than three years have passed since the authorization expired.
+Any course that has not been taught for six consecutive years will require a New Course Proposal to reinstate it.

 Approval & Revisions: Faculty Senate 10/05/89; Curriculum Council 10/19/95 Additional Information: Curriculum Council minutes #95-6.03; Courses Not Taught - current year documents

-Proposals to request new course fees or modify existing fees must be submitted to the OSU Business Affairs Office.
-Contact the Business Affairs to obtain the template and annual deadline for course fee requests.
+Proposals to request new course fees or modify existing fees must be submitted to the Schedule Desk within the Office of the Registrar.
+Contact the Schedule Desk to obtain the template and annual deadline for course fee requests.

-Fees associated with new courses should be included in the Category II proposal for the course, and will be approved when the course is approved.
+Fees associated with new courses may be included in the proposal for the course.

 The Schedule Desk of the Registrar's Office enters fees into Banner to appear in the Schedule of Classes.